Generalized Surgery on Riemannian Manifolds of Positive Ricci Curvature: Introduction and Main Results

 Corollary \ref{C:CORE_METRICS_DIM6} provides infinitely many new examples, both spin and non-spin, of 6-manifolds with a metric of positive Ricci curvature, see Proposition \ref{P:NEW} and Remark \ref{R:NEW} below.

 In Corollary \ref{C:CORE_METRICS_DIM6} we did not consider applications of Theorem \ref{T:PLUMBING}.
 In fact, by using plumbings as in Theorem \ref{T:PLUMBING}, we can construct a much larger class of 6-manifolds with a metric of positive Ricci curvature than the class of manifolds in Corollary \ref{C:CORE_METRICS_DIM6}.
-This will be carried out in a future paper.
+This will be carried out in a future paper \cite{Re22a}.

 This paper is organized as follows.
 In Section \ref{S:PREL} we recall the plumbing construction and the Vilms construction to obtain submersion metrics on fiber bundles.
 We proceed in Section \ref{S:THM_A} with the proof of Theorem \ref{T:GEN_SURG} and in Section \ref{S:THMS_BC} with the proof of Theorems \ref{T:PLUMBING} and \ref{T:2-SPHERE_BUNDLES}.
-Finally, in Section \ref{S:6-MANIFOLDS} we consider applications in dimension 6.
+Finally, in Section \ref{S:6-MANIFOLDS} we consider applications in dimension~6.

 \begin{ack} The author would like to thank Fernando Galaz-Garc\'ia and Wilderich Tuschmann for many helpful conversations and comments.
-The author would also like to thank the Department of Mathematical Sciences of Durham University for its hospitality during a visit where parts of the work contained in this paper were carried out. \end{ack}
+The author would also like to thank the Department of Mathematical Sciences of Durham University for its hospitality during a visit where parts of the work contained in this paper were carried out.
+Finally, the author would like to thank the anonymous referees for their suggestions, which significantly improved the presentation of this article. \end{ack}